Bluebeam Revu in a Citrix Environment | Revu 20

 Open and Enterprise licenses in a VDI environment

-When deploying Revu on your master images for persistent and non-persistent VDI, don’t register Revu on the master or host images.
+When deploying Revu on your system images for persistent and non-persistent VDI, don’t register Revu on the primary or host images.
 Use Delayed Authorization instead.
 To do this:

 - Install Revu via our MSI package and using the DA=1 option